didiersmith/steve/chapters/collateral-damage.md

 ## 0. Collateral Damage

+Stacy II was getting pretty tired of Sullivan.

-"You can't just keep disappearing people," Sullivan cautioned her.
+"You can't just keep disappearing people," he cautioned her.
 "One more mysterious retirement and someone's going to be thumbtacking photos to the wall and stringing yarn back to a picture of your face."

 Stacy II sighed.
 She'd already been looking forward to giving her new boss the 'death or transportation' treatment.
 "This innocent face?" she asked, batting her eyelashes at Sullivan.